0x646e78/debian-grsec-kernel/README.md

     ln -sf <path_to_repo>/kernel-builder.sh ~/src/kernel/

-To compile with last found build config use
+For usage information run with no options, such as:

-    ./kernel-builder.sh buildlastconfig
+    ./kernel-builder.sh

 Grsec notes
 -----------